whales-dmtr/expense_tracker/README.md

 # Expense Tracker

-## Python REST API to manage and track your expenses, built with FastAPI
+## Python REST API to managing and tracking your expenses, built with FastAPI

 This project is a simple and secure REST API that allows you to manage your expenses, track your spending, and identify where your money goes most often.
 Below are some of the main features:

-- Password hashing system
+- Secure password hashing
-- Authorization and authentication with JWT tokens
+- JWT-based authentication and authorization
-- Full CRUD operations to manage your expenses
+- Full CRUD support for managing expenses
-- Search expenses by description text
+- Search expenses by text or regular expressions

 ---